 Does Yoga provide more improvements in health and fitness than Pilates?
 Which one is easier to get started?

-Practitioners claim that if you are looking for the well-being of mind, body and spirit, you should choose Yoga; if you are looking for a leaner, toned and fit body then the choice is Pilates.
-Both these forms of exercise are beneficial for over all health.
-Usually choosing between them is a matter of personal preference.
-In general, the focus of Pilates is on muscular strength and yoga focuses on stretching, flexibility and spirituality.
-Pilates involves using exercise apparatus like small weighted balls, large exercise balls, disks, or a trapeze table; all you need for Yoga is a mat.
+Practitioners say that if you are looking for the well-being of mind, body and spirit, you should choose Yoga; if you are looking for a leaner, toned and fit body, the choice is Pilates.
+Both forms of exercise are beneficial for overall health, and choosing between them is usually a matter of personal preference.
+In general, Pilates focuses on muscular strength while Yoga focuses on stretching, flexibility and spirituality.
+Pilates often involves exercise apparatus such as small weighted balls, large exercise balls, disks, or a trapeze table; all you need for Yoga is a mat.

 Comparison chart